lilactown/pyramid/README.md

 ;; => true
 ```

-See the EQL docs for more examples of what's possible!
+See the EQL docs and tests in this repo for more examples of what's possible!

 ## Features